dialogic-godot/documentation/documentation/creating-timelines-in-code.md

 <div class="header-banner blurple">
-     <div class="header-label blurple">Variables</div>
+     <div class="header-label blurple">Creating Timelines in Code</div>
 </div>

-As timelines and events are just resources, you can create new timelines in code.
+*As timelines and events are just resources, you can create new timelines in code.*

+Creating an empty timeline would look like this:

 ```gdscript
 var timeline : DialogicTimeline = DialogicTimeline.new()